Techies lift aged Midtown South to NYC real estate heights

 For real estate people, Midtown South covers pretty much everything in between Midtown and Canal Street.
 So that includes not only Chelsea, where Google is located, but also the Flatiron District, where 20 years ago a colony of tech companies spawned the name Silicon Alley, and the Astor Place neighborhood that's home to Facebook and IBM.

-So far this year, IBM's Watson division, Adobe Systems and Facebook have increased their leases in Midtown South, JLL data shows.
-Smaller companies such San Francisco's digital marketer Amobee Inc and foreign companies like France's digital performance tracker Criteo SA, among others, also inked new leases this year in the area, according to JLL.
+So far this year, IBM's Watson division, Adobe Systems (ADBE.O) and Facebook have increased their leases in Midtown South, JLL data shows.
+Smaller companies such San Francisco's digital marketer Amobee Inc and foreign companies like France's digital performance tracker Criteo SA (CRTO.O), among others, also inked new leases this year in the area, according to JLL.

 "The problem of finding and compensating talent is immense; they just don't want to live in (California's) suburban Silicon Valley," Keenan said.
 "Many of these companies found a foothold in New York simply as a mechanism of attracting talent and maintaining the talent."